Game Preview: Swamp Rabbits at Fuel, 7:05 PM

 - Game Preview: Swamp Rabbits at Fuel, 7:05 PM - Greenville Swamp Rabbits

-- Zuhlsdorf Scores in Debut, Greenville Falls in OT - Greenville Swamp Rabbits
+- Game Preview: Stingrays vs. Nailers, January 9 at 6:05 PM - South Carolina Stingrays

-- Rush End Skid with Win against Americans - Rapid City Rush
+- Allen Forces Rubber Match with Game Two Win - Rapid City Rush

-- Americans Fall to Rapid City Despite 36 Shots - Allen Americans
+- Americans Beat Rapid City to Even Three-Game Series - Allen Americans

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.